 CATS Points and Level (Passed credit)

-- In the left hand side of the box, please list the level of the total credit value achieved from the applicants prior study, using a different line for each institution.
+- In the left hand side of the section, please list the level of the total credit value achieved from the applicants prior study, using a different line for each institution.

-- In the right hand side of the box, under ‘Credit transferred to Brookes registration’, please state the total value of credit which should be applied to the Brookes registration.
+- In the right hand side of the section, under ‘Credit transferred to Brookes registration’, please state the total value of credit which should be applied to the Brookes registration.

 - Please note for students studying under the UMP Regulations a maximum of two Level 6 Hons module credits can be awarded.